 An initial virtual town hall to update the public on GRIT’s proposal was hosted by the Department of Planning and Development (DPD), Ald.
 Sophia King (4th) and the Michael Reese Advisory Council on Monday, May 4.

-The same group will co-host a follow-up virtual town hall in October 2020 to review updated plans from the GRIT development team.
+The same group co-hosted a follow-up virtual town hall in October 2020 to review updated plans from the GRIT development team.
 Meeting information is listed below.

 Dates for additional public review, including the Chicago Plan Commission hearing, are still to be determined.
 Additional approvals will be required by the Community Development Commission and City Council for the land sale and any City financial assistance.